ecadlabs/taqueria-scaffold-hello-tacos-tutorial/README.md

 **If you are new to Taqueria, you should read the [Taqueria documentation](https://taqueria.io/docs/intro/) first**

 ## Requirements

-- Node.js v16.x or later
+- Node.js v16 or later
-- Docker v0.8.x or later
+- Docker v0.8 or later
-- Taqueria v0.3.x or later
+- Taqueria v0.3.1 or later
-- Temple Wallet with an account on Ithacanet that has a positive balance
+- [Temple Wallet](https://templewallet.com/) configured with a funded account on ithacanet

 ## Tezos Network